Location / Name:

 even tho it was beyond the no trespassing sign.

-Most of the signals at this interchange are, or were, Pennsylvania Railroad PL signals.
-As I can tell from the Bing Birds Eye view,
+Most of the signals at this interchange were Pennsylvania Railroad Position Light

-Most of the signals are very difficult to access on foot, as I tried 15
+signals.
+All of the signals are very difficult to access on foot, as I tried 22 years ago :-)

 Here are a couple of maps to show you what has disappeared from Indianapolis

 over the past 50-60 years.
-Even when I was travelling to Indianapolis
+Even when I was traveling to Indianapolis

 for business back in the 1998-2002 timeframe, you could still see old Pennsy